ISCLab-Bistu/RSClassification/README.md

 RSClassification is a PyTorch based open source deep learning framework for Raman spectroscopy, which can help users quickly train Raman spectroscopy deep learning models.
-This framework has been submitted for publication in the journal Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy.
+This framework has been submitted for publication in the journal Microchemical Journal.
 (in this framework reference OpenMMLab project [MMClassification](https://mmclassification.readthedocs.io/zh_CN/latest/) project, more detailed tutorial can be found in them)